JamesEConnor/GameStudioScorer/README.md

 - 's': Takes in a set of Game Studios.
 It calculates the three scores and then prints them, as well as whether they crunch or not, to a data file.
 - 'l': Uses a data file to train a regression model.
-- 'e': Evaluates a model, printing the Square Mean Error, false positive ratio, accuracy, and High Confidence Correct Rate.
+- 'e': Evaluates a model, printing the Square Mean Error, the R<sup>2</sup> value, false positive ratio, accuracy, and High Confidence Correct Rate.
 This last one is the ratio of correct to total predictions, where the probability is 0.2 away from either extreme (0 - 0.2 or 0.8 - 1).

 ## Setup